gitpod-io/retired-gatsby-website/src/blog/opensource.md

 # Gitpod Self-Hosted is Free

-The [SaaS version of gitpod.io](https://www.gitpod.io/pricing/#) remains the most convenient way to streamline your developer workflows with continuously prebuilt dev environments.
+The [SaaS version of gitpod.io](https://www.gitpod.io/pricing/#) remains the most convenient way to streamline your development workflows with continuously prebuilt dev environments.

 In case you want to host Gitpod on your own infrastructure or private cloud, starting today, Gitpod Self-Hosted is free for unlimited users.
 Organizations using Gitpod can upgrade to Gitpod Professional to get additional features: